|Best Waterproof||Pelican Storm Long Gun Case||SEE IT||

 Shotgun cases protect your smoothbore.
 No matter how you travel, your gun should be in a case to protect it from the inevitable dings and bumps along the way.
 Some states have legal requirements about when a gun must be cased in a vehicle, and any gun you take on a plane or a train must be in a hard-sided, locking case.

 Not every gun case works in every situation.
 You may need more than one to keep your guns shielded from all the hazards of travel.
 There’s a case to protect any shotgun during any mode of travel, whether it’s a short drive to the gun club or a trip through a muddy field on the back of a four-wheeler.
-Any time you hit the road, you’ll want to keep your gun inside one of our shotgun cases picks.
+Any time you hit the road, you’ll want to keep your gun safe inside one of the best shotgun cases out there.

 - Best Waterproof: Pelican Storm Long Gun Case